-School personnel are mandated reporters to the State of Illinois Department of Children Family Services (DCFS) regarding allegations or suspicions of child abuse and neglect.
-School personnel are required by law to report the suspicion of abuse or neglect.
+Illinois law makes school personnel mandated reporters of child abuse and/or neglect.
+School personnel, therefore, have a legal obligation to report suspicion of child abuse and/or neglect to the Illinois Department of Children and Family Services (DCFS).
 All school personnel at the School of St. Mary are required to obey the law.
 If any parent has concerns about the safety of a child, the DCFS reporting hotline is 1-800-252-2873.